 Palliative therapy is treatment given to help control or reduce symptoms caused by advanced cancer.
 It does not try to cure the cancer.
-If the cancer has spread too far to be completely removed by surgery, doctors may advise palliative operations, palliative radiation, or other palliative therapies to help make you feel better or to help prevent possible complications from the cancer.
-Because gallbladder cancers tend to advance quickly, doctors try to use palliative therapies that are less likely to have negative effects on a person's quality of life, when possible.
+If the cancer has spread too far to be removed completely by surgery, doctors may advise palliative operations, radiation, chemotherapy, or other treatments to help make you feel better or to help prevent possible complications from the cancer.
+Because gallbladder cancers tend to advance quickly, doctors try to use palliative therapies that are less likely to affect a person’s quality of life, when possible.

 Biliary stent or biliary catheter

-If cancer is blocking a duct that carries bile from the gallbladder to the small intestine, it can lead to jaundice and other problems.
+If cancer is blocking a duct that carries bile from the gallbladder or liver to the small intestine, it can lead to jaundice and other problems.
 The doctor may insert a small tube (either a stent or a catheter) into the bile duct or the gallbladder to help the bile drain out.
-This may be done as part of a cholangiography procedure such as percutaneous transhepatic cholangiography or endoscopic retrograde cholangiopancreatography (see the section, "How is gallbladder cancer diagnosed?") or, in some cases, surgically.
+This may be done as part of a cholangiography procedure such as endoscopic retrograde cholangiopancreatography (ERCP) or percutaneous transhepatic cholangiography (PTC) (see “How is gallbladder cancer diagnosed?”) or, in some cases, during surgery.

 - A stent is a small metal or plastic tube that keeps the duct open to allow the bile to drain into the small intestine.